kavia-common/network-management-5556-5684/BackendAPIService/network-management-5556-5684/README.md

 Setup:
 1) Create and configure environment variables
    - Copy BackendAPIService/.env.example to BackendAPIService/.env
-   - Ensure MONGODB_URI is set to a reachable MongoDB instance (or set individual MONGODB_* vars).
+   - Ensure MONGODB_URI is set to a reachable MongoDB instance, or rely on the default `mongodb://localhost:27017/network`.
+   - You can also customize:
+     - MONGODB_DB_NAME (default: network)
+     - MONGODB_COLLECTION (default: device)
    - See BackendAPIService/README.md for all supported variables.

 2) Install dependencies